Emor: Leviticus chapter 23

 The Mishnah taught that a sukkah can be no more than 20 cubits high.
 Rabbi Judah, however, declared taller sukkot valid.
 The Mishnah taught that a sukkah must be at least 10 handbreadths high, have three walls, and have more shade than sun.
-The House of Shammai declared invalid a sukkah made 30 days or more before the festival, but the House of Hillel pronounced it valid.
+The House of Shammai declared invalid a sukkah made 30 days or more before the festival, but the House of Hillel ruled it valid.
 The Mishnah taught that if one made the sukkah for the purpose of the festival, even at the beginning of the year, it is valid.

 The Mishnah taught that a sukkah under a tree is as invalid as a sukkah within a house.
 If one sukkah is erected above another, the upper one is valid, but the lower is invalid.
 Rabbi Judah said that if there are no occupants in the upper one, then the lower one is valid.

 It invalidates a sukkah to spread a sheet over the sukkah because of the sun, or beneath it because of falling leaves, or over the frame of a four-post bed.
 One may spread a sheet, however, over the frame of a two-post bed.

 It is not valid to train a vine, gourd, or ivy to cover a sukkah and then cover it with sukkah covering (s'chach).
 If, however, the sukkah-covering exceeds the vine, gourd, or ivy in quantity, or if the vine, gourd, or ivy is detached, it is valid.
 The general rule is that one may not use for sukkah-covering anything that is susceptible to ritual impurity (tumah) or that does not grow from the soil.
 But one may use for sukkah-covering anything not susceptible to ritual impurity that grows from the soil.

 Bundles of straw, wood, or brushwood may not serve as sukkah-covering.
 But any of them, if they are untied, are valid.
 All materials are valid for the walls.

 Rabbi Judah taught that one may use planks for the sukkah-covering, but Rabbi Meir taught that one may not.
-The Mishnah taught that it is valid to place a plank four handbreadths wide over the sukkah, provided that one does not sleep under it.
+The Mishnah taught that it is valid to place a plank four handbreadths wide over the sukkah, if one does not sleep under it.

+The Gemara reported a debate over what inspired the sukkah.
+Resh Lakish said that the sukkah recalls the clouds of glory with which God enveloped the Israelites in the desert.
+The Gemara, however, reported another view that sukkot commemorate the actual sukkot that the Israelites built in the desert.
+A baraita reported that Rabbi Eliezer interpreted Leviticus 23:43, "I made the children of Israel to reside in sukkot," to mean that the booths were clouds of glory.
+Rabbi Akiva, however, said that they built for themselves actual sukkot.